apache/beam/learning/prompts/code-generation/03_io_bigquery.md

 Prompt:
-Write the python code to read data from BigQuery using Apache Beam.
+Write the Python code to read data from BigQuery using Apache Beam.
 Response:
 You can read data from BigQuery using the `ReadFromBigQuery` transform.
 The following Python code reads data from a BigQuery table.
-The table name is provided as a command line argument `table`.
-The data is logged to the console:
+The table name is provided as the command-line argument `table`.
+The data is logged to the console.

 ```python
 import logging